 You might find it like a science fiction movie, but AR is already being used in different ways that positively impact our lives.
 With its ability to bring your ideas to life, AR is proving to be a valuable tool for both individuals and businesses alike.

 Let’s look at what exactly AR is, how it works, in what forms it exists, and how it can help people receive information.

 What is augmented reality?

 Augmented reality, or AR, is a technology that allows digitally generated 3D objects to be overlaid in real-world scenarios using an AR device.
 The virtual object shows up on the screen in the real environment together with the device’s camera input.
 This way, the users can interact both with the physical world and the virtual object enriching the experience with data.

 However futuristic it may sound, nowadays, it is pretty easy to encounter AR technology.
 While still developing, it is estimated that worldwide spending on AR technologies will reach $45.1 billion by 2022.
-The technology is being used across industries, including marketing, healthcare, education, product development, manufacturing, etc. The learn more about use cases in different fields, you can download our e-book by clicking the button below.
+The technology is being used across industries, including marketing, healthcare, education, product development, manufacturing, etc.

 Brief history of AR